pixelgod0/coffeezhs/plugins/docker-machine/README.md

-# docker-machine plugin for oh my zsh
+# docker-machine plugin for CoffeeZHS

 ### Usage